ansontang216/databasesort/README.md

-#database of a music library
-#program sorts (heapsort) the database by either its categories(i.e artist, title, songs,etc.)
+#program sorts (heapsort) the music library database using classes by either its categories(i.e artist, title, songs,etc.)